-EPA Region 1 requested that the status of prior years' federal subsidization be addressed by the DPH in the IUP for the FFY 2019 capitalization grant.
+EPA Region 1 requested that the status of prior years' federal subsidization be addressed by the DPH in the IUP for the FFY 2020 capitalization grant.
 The State of Connecticut has met the requirements for FFY 2010, 2011, 2012, 2013, and 2015.
-The status of the commitment and disbursement for the FFY 2014, 2016, 2017, and 2018 grants are individually identified below, along with a table summarizing the amounts.
-The actual projects and individual subsidy amounts as of June 30, 2019, will be identified in the 2019 Annual Report, along with the status of meeting the disbursement requirement.
+The status of the commitment and disbursement for the FFY 2014, 2016, 2017, 2018, and 2019 grants are individually identified below, along with a table summarizing the amounts.
+The actual projects and individual subsidy amounts as of June 30, 2020, will be identified in the 2020 Annual Report, along with the status of meeting the disbursement requirement.

-The minimum required subsidization has been committed for FFY 2014.
-As of June 30, 2019, \$1,950,370 has been committed and \$1,773,027 has been disbursed under executed funding agreements.
-It is expected that the minimum required disbursement will be achieved by September 30, 2019.
+The minimum required subsidization has been committed and disbursed for FFY 2014.
+As of June 30, 2020, \$1,937,451 has been committed and \$1,935,544 has been disbursed under executed funding agreements.
 Several factors had contributed towards the delay in committing, and subsequent disbursement of, subsidy funds for this year.
 These included project scheduling delays and uncertainty of the state subsidy.
+It is expected that full disbursement of subsidy for this year will occur by September 30, 2020.

 The required subsidization has been committed for FFY 2016.
-As of June 30, 2019, \$1,684,600 has been committed and \$807,215 has been disbursed under executed funding agreements.
-It is expected that the required disbursement will be achieved by December 31, 2020.
+As of June 30, 2020, \$1,684,600 has been committed and \$1,659,359 has been disbursed under executed funding agreements.
+It is expected that the required disbursement will be achieved by September 30, 2020.

 The required subsidization has not yet been committed for FFY 2017.
-As of June 30, 2019, \$750,577 has been committed under executed funding agreements.
-The funding agreements that will commit the remaining required funds are pending, with the goal for them to be executed by January 31, 2020, and complete all disbursements by March 31, 2022.
+As of June 30, 2020, \$1,587,414 has been committed and \$411,183 has been disbursed under executed funding agreements.
+The funding agreements that will commit the required funds are pending, with the goal for them to be executed by July 31, 2020 and complete all disbursements by March 31, 2022.

 The required subsidization has not yet been committed for FFY 2018.
-As of June 30, 2019, none of the federal subsidy has been committed under executed funding agreements.
-The funding agreements that will commit the required funds are pending, with the goal for them to be executed by December 31, 2020, and complete all disbursements by December 31, 2022.
+As of June 30, 2020, none of the federal subsidy has been committed under executed funding agreements.
+The funding agreements that will commit the required funds are pending, with the goal for them to be executed by December 31, 2020 and complete all disbursements by December 31, 2022.